Rizwan-Ishaq/SocialGraphPage/index.md

 - Thomas Aquinas _(12)_
 - Avicenna _(10)_

 Yet, the Islamic Golden age is by no means over: Averroes is the latinized version of _Ibn Rushd_, and Avicenna is the latinized version of _Ibn Sina_.
-Then there's of course Thomas Aquinas, who is a very renowned thinker.
+Then there's of course Thomas Aquinas, who is a very renowned thinker ... who also fits perfectly on the stereotype of European thinkers of the time, being a catholic priest and a theologian[^xxx6].

+With this number of nodes in the network, the visualizations start to become a little difficult to read, but we have made an attempt to have a high enough resolution to at least be able to see the names of the most prominent nodes when zooming in.
+They should all look pretty decent when zooming in.

 ## The Renaissance: Year 1500-1600

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/1500-1600.png?raw=true)
 _Acting as a frame for our wordcloud: Da Vinci's Vitruvian Man_

-The Renaissance [^xxx4]
+The Renaissance marked the end of the Middle Ages with a return to some of the ideas of the Ancient Greeks.
+To confine this period to only last the century from year 1500 to 1600 is definitely a bit of a stretch, but we concluded "The Renaissance" was the most fitting title for this period of time[^xxx4].

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph4_1500_1600.png?raw=true)